odow/StochOptFormat/README.md

 programming problems.
 The result is a natural decomposition of the problem into the _policy graph_ [1].

-**We highly recommend that read (at minimum) sections 1, 2, and 3 of [1] and sections 1, 2, 3, and 5 of [2].
+**We highly recommend that you do not read further without reading (at minimum) sections 1, 2, and 3 of [1] and sections 1, 2, 3, and 5 of [2].**

-as the reasoning of many aspects is clearly presentd together with historical context.** However, most of the key ideas can be grasp from the example in the next section.
-In particular, the example contains all the details required to fully describe a two-stage stochastic program with linear programming subproblems.
+Those papers present the reasoning of behind many aspects of their design, along with the necessary historical context.
+However, most of the key ideas can be grasped from the example in the next section.
+In particular, the example contains all the details required to fully describe a two-stage stochastic linear program.

 These two workstreams are synergistic with each other.
 We can use the policy graph to describe the high-level structure of a stochastic program, and we can